 Adam further explained how the new building regulations will impact happinest customers, particularly on new builds and renovations: “They will need to cover the costs of many of the required changes that impact insulation efficiency etc. This could be as simple as investing in triple glazing or reducing the size of their bi-fold doors.
 Typically, customers will have to make informed decisions to achieve compliance with these new regulations, and they will need to include this in their initial budgeting.”

 While the amended regulations and accompanying approved documents came into force on 15 June 2022, the government has stipulated transitional arrangements to support businesses and homeowners with compliance.

 As a result, Adam Brown has this to say: “The changes will not apply in relation to building work where a building notice or an initial notice has been given to, or full plans deposited with, a local authority before 15 June 2022 provided that the building work is started before 15 June 2023.
 In some cases, applications will be in respect of a number of buildings on a site, for example, a number of houses.
 In such cases, it is only those individual buildings for which work is commenced which can take advantage of the transitional provisions.”

 The 2-year building regs rule allows for a person that has carried out work that contravenes building regs to be prosecuted up to two years after the completion of the work.

 A local authority can enforce building regs at any time after a building’s construction, there is no enforcement time limit.

 Building regulation compliance will always be required in a building, be it domestic or non-domestic, a new build or an extension.
-A local Council is well within its rights to enforce building regulations and prosecute the appropriate person for breaking them at any time after the project has finished.
+Furthermore, a local Council is well within its rights to enforce building regs and the amendment of building regulation drawings and prosecute the appropriate person for breaking them at any time after the project has finished.

 Some do.
 In existing buildings, regulations will typically apply to new build extensions or the installation of new materials or technology.